 True love is timeless.
 The beauty, mystery and ancient symbolism of Irish Claddagh rings evoke the precious never-ending quality of true love and friendship.
 The quintessential Irish gift features two hands joined together clasping a heart topped by a crown.
 The hands

-symbolize friendship, the single heart symbolizes love and the crown is a symbol for loyalty.
+symbolize friendship, the single heart symbolizes love and the crown is a symbol of loyalty.
 How you wear the ring symbolizes your availability.
-When worn on the right ring finger with crown pointing away from the heart it signifies that you are open to love.
-When worn on the left ring finger with the crown pointed towards the heart, you are announcing to the world that you are engaged or married.
+When worn on the right ring finger with the crown pointing away from the heart it signifies that you are open to love.
+When worn on the left ring finger with the crown pointing towards the heart, you are announcing to the world that you are engaged or married.
 An old Irish proverb, says, “What is nearest the heart is nearest the lips.”

 The enduring motto, “Let love and friendship reign,” is associated with the Claddagh ring.
-Much like the enchanting Emerald Isle itself, the origins of the ancient Claddagh ring are steeped in mystery and legend that have become clouded by the passage of time.
+Much like the enchanting Emerald Isle itself, the origins of the ancient Claddagh ring are steeped in mystery and legend that has become clouded by the passage of time.
 Still, the ancient tales make for a good yarn and contribute mightily to the unique appeal of the Claddagh.

 1. Faith Rings

 Although the striking design and cultural traditions associated with the Claddagh ring are truly unique to the small fishing village of Claddagh, Galway, parts of the design hail from Roman times.
 The clasped hands design was often used as an official Roman pledging symbol.
 Later, rings adorned with clasped hands, known as “fede rings” or faith rings, became popular in Europe and were exchanged as symbols of affection.
-Some European goldsmiths did occasionally add a heart or crown motif to jewelry of the time, but 17th century Irish craftsmen contributed their own distinctive variations that have become synonymous with the rich culture of Ireland.
+Some European goldsmiths did occasionally add a heart or crown motif to jewelry of the time, but 17th-century Irish craftsmen contributed their own distinctive variations that have become synonymous with the rich culture of Ireland.

 2. The Ancient Fishing Village of Claddagh